 If you are interested in learning more, here are some resources that can provide further information on matakite.

-• Dr Ron Ngata’s thesis on matakite provides a wealth of information on the topic, along with korero around personal experiences of matakite.
+- Dr Ron Ngata’s thesis on matakite provides a wealth of information on the topic, along with korero around personal experiences of matakite.
 You can read this here.

-• Collaborative and Indigenous Mental Health Therapy book by Wiremu Niania (Matakite - Tuwharetoa, Ngati Kahungunu, Tuhoe) and Allister Bush (Psychiatrist – Wellington).
+- Collaborative and Indigenous Mental Health Therapy and Ngā Kūaha: Voices and Visions in Māori Healing and Psychiatry and two books written by Wiremu Niania (Matakite - Tuwharetoa, Ngati Kahungunu, Tuhoe) and Allister Bush (Psychiatrist – Wellington).
 You can buy the book and read more about Wiremu’s mahi here.